Get to know some of the monks.

 Hello!
 My name is Brother Paschal.
 I’m from Birmingham, Alabama and came to St. Bernard as a boy to attend St. Bernard Preparatory School.
 After graduating from St. Bernard Prep, I entered the monastery in 2014.
 Two things that attracted me to the monastery were the liturgical prayer of the monks and their community life.

 I was inspired by the beauty of the Gregorian Chant and solemn liturgies, and also edified by the witness of the monks seeking God together as brothers.
 Since entering the monastery, I’ve had lots of different jobs and duties.
-While my main responsibility has been studying for the priesthood, I also work in the Infirmary, Vocation Office, and as Master of Ceremonies for the monastery.
+I am a Monk-Deacon and am studying for the priesthood., I also work in the Infirmary, Vocation Office, and as Master of Ceremonies for the monastery.

 I am immensely grateful to God for my life as a monk.
 I couldn’t think of anything better!